bkrajendra/android_backup/README.md

-# Android Backup and resume shell script
+# Android Backup and resume - a shell script

-> Copy and photos from android mobile to PC with option to resume if download breaks in between.
+> Copy files and photos from android mobile to PC with option to resume if download breaks in between.

 ## Usage